4RGY/4RGY/README.md

+## Hi there👋

-## Hi there, I'm Argy Anggara, a college student majoring in information systems who is interested in data analyst and programming.👋
+Hi, I'm Argy Anggara a college student majoring in information systems who is interested in data analyst and programming.

 - 🔭 I’m currently working on my life.
-- - 🌱 I’m currently learning Python, R, and Go.
+- 🌱 I’m currently learning Python, R, and Go.
 <!--
 **4RGY/4RGY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.